bertkdowns/pyomo-replace/paper/paper.md

 Constants, variables, constraints, and objectives are fundamentally all that is required in a mathematical model.
 However, over time additional abstractions have been developed for easier programmatic creation and manipulation of models, borrowing from conventional software development data structures.

 Traditionally, EOMs were built in special-purpose languages, such as GAMS and AMPL.
-More recently they have moved to general-purpose programming languages, which have extra tooling avaliable that allow you to build and initialise large EOMs programmatically [@jusevivcius2021experimental].
+More recently they have moved to general-purpose programming languages, which have extra tooling available that allow you to build and initialise large EOMs programmatically [@jusevivcius2021experimental].
 Some of the main modern equation-oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.

 We will focus on Pyomo in particular here, as it was built with chemical process modelling in mind and has good libraries to aid in chemical process modelling [@hart2011pyomo].
 It is a framework for building mathematical models that is written in Python .
 It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.